Agency Operations 101: Achieve Operational Excellence

 Project Management

-The process of project management can be segmented into four main phases: project initiation, project planning, project execution, and project sign-off.
+The end-to-end project phases usually include: project initiation, project planning, project execution, and project sign-off.
 During project initiation and planning, the main thing to keep an eye out for is establishing reasonable client expectations and setting achievable goals.
 For this to work, it’s important that the project manager has an accurate overview of the agency’s capabilities, not only for the individual project but also with regard to overall business processes.

 Here, historical data from previous project management processes can help, as well as keeping a detailed schedule of your resource availability.